 Under UK law, charges for mobile data used abroad remain capped at £45 per month, consumers have to be alerted when they are at 80% and 100% of data usage and they can continue roaming only if they actively chose to keep spending.

-In the EU, few companies have announced the reintroduction of roaming charges for the UK.
+In the EU, few companies have announced the reintroduction of roaming charges for customers travelling to the UK.

-In Austria, A1 Telekom Austria introduced new fees last June.
-Customers now have to pay €2.49 per minute for outgoing calls and €1.49 per minute for incoming calls if they are in the UK or Gibraltar.
+In Austria, A1 Telekom introduced new fees in June 2021.
+Customers now pay €2.49 per minute for outgoing calls and €1.49 per minute for incoming calls, if they are in the UK or Gibraltar.
 An SMS costs 99 cents and each 100 KB of data €1.49.
 The cost for calls and text messages to Great Britain from Austria has also increased.

 EU free roaming to continue until 2032

 In addition to waiving the charges, the cap on the wholesale price will further decrease.
-In addition, the regulation says that travellers should benefit of the same quality of service they have at home.
-If they have a 5G contract, for instance, they should also get 5G abroad if possible.
+Travellers should also benefit of the same quality of service they have at home.
+For instance, if they have a 5G contract, they should also get 5G abroad, where possible.

-EU member states will have to protect consumers from prohibitive bills caused by inadvertent roaming on non-terrestrial networks when travelling on ferries or aeroplanes, or when they are in border regions.
+EU member states will have to protect consumers from prohibitive bills caused by inadvertent roaming when travelling on ferries or aeroplanes, or when they are in border regions.

-Boštjan Koritnik, Minister for the Public Administration in Slovenia, which held the EU Council presidency in the past semester, commented: “The ‘roam like at home’ policy has made communication easier and cheaper whenever people are travelling in Europe, so no wonder it is one of the greatest success stories of the digital single market”.
+Boštjan Koritnik, Minister for the Public Administration in Slovenia, which held the EU Council presidency in the second half of 2021, commented on the agreement: “The ‘roam like at home’ policy has made communication easier and cheaper whenever people are travelling in Europe, so no wonder it is one of the greatest success stories of the digital single market”.

 “Free roaming also supports one of our most fundamental values, namely the free movement of people within the EU,” he added.